This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Rice

-• While the salmon bakes, prepare the sushi rice.
-Rinse the rice with cold water until the water runs clear.
+• Rinse 1 cup uncooked sushi rice with cold water until the water runs clear.

 • Cook the rice on the stovetop, in a rice cooker, or in the Instant Pot.
-If you use a rice cooker or Instant pot, cook the rice according to the manufacturer’s instructions.
-My rice cooker takes 4 cups of water to cook 3 cups of rice.
+If you use a rice cooker or Instant pot, cook the rice according to the instructions on the package.
+Mine called for 1 ยผ cup water for the 1 cup of rice.

-• While the rice is cooking, add the rice vinegar, sugar and salt together in a small saucepan.
-Heat over medium-high heat and whisk until the sugar has dissolved.
+• While the rice is cooking, add 2 tablespoons seasoned rice vinegar, 1 tablespoon granulated sugar, and ยผ teaspoon salt to a small bowl and heat it in the microwave for 30 seconds, then stir it until the sugar has dissolved.

 Assembly

-• Preheat the oven to 425 degrees Fahrenheit.
-Spray a 9-inch baking dish with pan spray and set aside.
+• Preheat the oven to 425 degrees Fahrenheit and spray a 9-inch or 2-quart baking dish with nonstick cooking spray and set aside.

-• Add the salmon, shredded crab, cream cheese, mayonnaise, and sriracha to a bowl.
-Mix until combined.
+• Add the flaked salmon, shredded crab, 3 ounces softened cream cheese, โ…“ cup Kewpie mayonnaise, and 2 tablespoons sriracha to a large bowl and mix until combined.

-• Press the sushi rice into the bottom of the baking dish.
-Crush the nori over the top so it covers the rice evenly, adding more as desired.
+• Press the cooled rice into the bottom of the baking dish.
+Crush 1 (1.17-ounce) package nori sheets over the top of it so the rice is evenly covered, adding more or less as desired.

-• Spread the salmon and crab mixture over the top.
+• Spread the salmon and crab mixture over the top of the nori.
+Bake for 15-18 minutes, until thoroughly heated through.

-• Drizzle the top with sriracha, spicy Mayo, and eel sauce.
-Garnish with sesame seeds, green onions, and cilantro.
-Serve with additional nori to wrap around bites of the bake.
+• Drizzle the top with sriracha, spicy mayonnaise, and eel sauce (Unagi sauce).
+Garnish with sesame seeds, sliced green onions, and chopped cilantro, and serve immediately.

 Nutrition